HMI / MMI Touchscreens

-ORMEC’s MMI-8000 flatpanel touchscreens come in a range of sizes with functionality for the human-machine interface.
-MMI-8000 units are available in 4.3, 7, 10, 12 and 15 inch diagonal screen sizes with TFT color displays.
+ORMEC’s MMI-MT8000iE and MMI-eMT3000 flatpanel touchscreens come in a range of sizes with functionality for the human-machine interface.
+Units are available in 4.3, 7, 10, 12 and 15 inch diagonal screen sizes with TFT color displays.
+These HMIs are used for applications with XD-Indexer servo drives, SMLC and ORION motion controllers.

 - Cost Effective